MarketerKA/compilers/README.md

 # DLang
-The purpose of this project is to implement an intepretator for D language.
+The purpose of this project is to implement an intepreter for D language.

 Team: **#FREEDUROV**
 - **Daniil Tiuftin** (d.tiuftin@innopolis.university)